Meadows Field Airport: Public transportation

 Public transportation to the airport was provided exclusively by Golden Empire Transit.
 Routes 22 and 45 stop close to the airport, but not inside.
 There are no scheduled bus routes to the Domestic Terminal.

 Rental car/taxi

 Rental cars are only available at the Domestic Terminal.
 Currently four companies are located at the airport.
 Rental car counter space is on the east side of the terminal, with the car lots directly outside the east exit.

 Taxi stands are located outside the north entrance to the terminal, across the street.
-Taxis are typically available when flights are arriving at the airport.
+Taxis are sometimes available when flights are arriving at the airport.
 Meadows Field also lists two taxi companies on their website, which provide 24-hour pickup, if no taxis are available.

-There are extremely limited rideshare options, as the airport is only serviced by Lyft.
+As of July 1, 2025 the airport is serviced by Lyft and Uber.

 Future

 Kern County has planned several improvements to the airport over the next 20 years, all of which are based on future demand.